errorcalc/FreeEsVclComponents/README.md

 Free Open Source components for delphi & C++Builder (VCL)

+**This library is Open Source software, can be used this in commercial projects, modify, and distribute as source code or binary files.**
 This library licensed at two license: Modified MIT License (MIT) and GNU GPL v2.
 You can chose one of two license.
 See "LICENSE.txt"